← Back to all posts

-Later, we adopted static analysis tools and code linters, and strongly-typed or strictly-typed languages.
-With a type system, each step in a program’s lifecycle can be a little contract with itself.
-Break that contract and the language will tell you exactly how.
 Smarter people than I have explored the meanings of “strong typing” and “strict typing” and “soundness,” and I won’t repeat or try to improve on any of that in this article.
-What interests me is the ability to “shift left” by using types.
+What interests me is the ability to “shift left” by using types, and where gradual typing can get in the way.

 graph LR ide("IDE\nor Editor") linter("Linter") compiler("Compiler\n(if any)") ci_cd("Automated Tests") pr("Code Review/\nPull Requests") staging("Staging\n(if any)") production("Production") ide --> linter --> compiler --> ci_cd --> pr --> staging --> production